Captain America: The Winter Soldier: Development

-In April 2011, before Captain America: The First Avenger was released in theaters, screenwriters Christopher Markus & Stephen McFeely announced that Marvel had already hired the duo to work on the film's sequel.
-In September 2011, Chris Evans said that a sequel might not be released until 2014.
-In January 2012, Neal McDonough, who played Dum Dum Dugan in Captain America: The First Avenger, mentioned that a sequel would likely be filmed after the completion of Thor: The Dark World, which would likely have been before the end of 2012.
-By March 2012, Marvel whittled down the possible directors for the sequel to three candidates: George Nolfi, F. Gary Gray, and brothers Anthony and Joseph Russo.
-Walt Disney Studios announced the planned release of the sequel to Captain America: The First Avenger on April 4, 2014.
+In April 2011, prior to the release of Captain America: The First Avenger in theaters, screenwriters Christopher Markus & Stephen McFeely announced that they were hired by Marvel Studios to begin work on the film's sequel.
+In September 2011, Chris Evans, who portrayed Steve Rogers / Captain America in The First Avengers, said that a sequel might not be released until 2014.
+In January 2012, Neal McDonough, who played Dum Dum Dugan in The First Avenger, mentioned that a sequel would likely be filmed after the completion of Thor: The Dark World (2013), meaning sometime in 2012.
+By March 2012, Marvel whittled down the list of possible directors to three candidates: George Nolfi, F. Gary Gray, and the Russo brothers.

+The following month, Gary Gray withdrew his name from consideration, choosing instead to direct the N.W.A biographical film Straight Outta Compton (2015).
+The Russos were under consideration to direct the film due to their Community (2009–2015) episode "For a Few Paintballs More", which spoofed Marvel Studios president Kevin Feige's love for the Star Wars franchise.
+The Russos weren't allowed to read the screenplay until their first meeting with Marvel, and the project consumed all of their time over the following two months, as they proceeded with storyboards, rewriting scenes, and creating an animatic to show what they intended to do both tonally and textually.
+Their efforts paid off and led to their hiring; Anthony Russo had told his wife Ann that if he wasn't selected for the job, he would rethink his career.

+Walt Disney Studios announced intentions to release The First Avenger sequel on April 4, 2014.
 Disney said, "The second installment will pick-up where ...
-The Avengers leaves off, as Steve Rogers continues his affiliation with Nick Fury and S.H.I.E.L.D. and struggles to embrace his role in the modern world."
+The Avengers (2012) leaves off, as Steve Rogers continues his affiliation with Nick Fury and S.H.I.E.L.D. and struggles to embrace his role in the modern world".
 Markus later elaborated, "I think S.H.I.E.L.D. is the water [Rogers is] swimming in.
 It's definitely a Captain America movie.
 You know, if the first movie was a movie about the US Army, then this is a movie about S.H.I.E.L.D...
 You will learn about S.H.I.E.L.D.
-You will learn about where it came from and where it's going and some of the cool things they have."
-In April, F. Gary Gray withdrew his name from consideration, choosing instead to direct the N.W.A biographical film Straight Outta Compton.
+You will learn about where it came from and where it's going and some of the cool things they have".